-One participant, Stephanie, a Environmental Science doctoral student, serves as this singular computational consultant for the many members of the Environmental Science department.
-With her experiences teaching herself R, she is able to “explain code in a way that makes sense,” says Robin, a fellow Environmental Science doctoral student who often seeks out help from Stephanie.
-With an adviser from a computational background and a project which performs computer modeling, Stephanie “has to learn code.”
-Additionally, her laboratory often works in collaboration with faculty from computer science, where she and her lab-mates are taught computer science coding practices and jargon.
-“Stephanie has gotten good at teaching it, because everyone on our floor is like ‘I can't do this, Stephanie help me’,” says Robin.
-Stephanie stated that graduate students seek her assistance “daily” or “at minimum two to three times a week.”
-In contrast, when Stephanie experiences difficulty in performing computational tasks, she finds solace in her lab-mates and ultimately, when necessary, with her adviser:
+One participant, Stephanie, a Environmental Science doctoral student, served as this singular computational consultant for the many members of the Environmental Science department.
+With her experiences teaching herself R, she was able to “explain code in a way that makes sense,” says Robin, a fellow Environmental Science doctoral student who has often saught out help from Stephanie.
+With an adviser from a computational background and a project which performs sophisticated statistical modeling, Stephanie “has to learn code.”
+Additionally, her laboratory often worked in collaboration with faculty from computer science, where she and her lab-mates were taught computer science coding practices and jargon.
+“Stephanie has gotten good at teaching it, because everyone on our floor is like ‘I can't do this, Stephanie help me’,” said Robin.
+Stephanie stated that graduate students have saught her assistance “daily” or “at minimum two to three times a week.”
+In contrast, when Stephanie experiences difficulty in performing computational tasks, she has found solace in her lab-mates and ultimately, when necessary, with her adviser:

 My entire lab works in the same room and my adviser's door is always open.
 So if someone is having a major issue, whoever is in the room can hear that.
 If [my adviser] hears me ask [lab-mate] how to do something and he knows how, he just shouts how to do it.
 So it's a very group oriented dynamic.
 I've never had to go beyond the people in my lab.